THE DOVER WAR MEMORIAL PROJECT

 Smith, M. R.

-Her husband George Smith a carman and her sons George and Harold Smith, along with her sisters Mrs Johncok, Ledner, and Filmer, and sister-in-law Mrs Aldhouse were amongst the mourners when she was buried on 17 October at Charlton, 2 C6.
-The first part of the funeral service took place at the church and her coffin was borne to the grave by fellow employees (from the Co-operative Society?) of her husband: Messrs Potter, Evans, May, and Culmer
+Mrs Smith's husband and her sons George and Harold, along with her sisters Mrs Clara Johncock, Mrs Annie Ledner, and Mrs Emily Filmer, and sister-in-law Mrs Aldhouse, were amongst the mourners when she was buried on 17 October at Charlton, 2 C6.
+The first part of the funeral service took place at the church and her coffin was borne to the grave by fellow employees (from the Co-operative Society?) of her husband: Messrs Potter, Evans, May, and Culmer.

 with thanks to Joyce Banks